KeeevinW/Student-Management-Website/README.md

 ### Maven

 This project uses Maven to manage dependencies, you can download it from [here](https://maven.apache.org/download.cgi).
-After tar or unzip your downloaded file (depends on what kind of archive you downloaded file (.tar.gz or .zip) mine was .tar.gz), move it to a local directory by
+After tar or unzip your downloaded file (depends on what kind of archive you downloaded (.tar.gz or .zip), mine was .tar.gz), move it to a local directory by
 ```bash
 mv apache-maven-3.9.8 ~/apache-maven
 ```